DanielOaks/ircv3-specifications/extensions/language-negotiation-3.3.md

 Available languages are sent using the `languages` capability.
 The value of the capability is a comma delimited list of tokens.
 The first token is an positive integer which specifies the number of language codes which can be requested.
 All tokens after that are BCP 47 language codes that the server supports in the order they are used by default.

+Languages that do not have complete coverage of all messages are prefixed with a tilde character (`~`).
+When these languages with incomplete coverage are requested using the `LANGUAGE` command, the leading tilde is not included by the client.

 ### Command

 Languages are requested with the `LANGUAGE <code>[ <code>]+` command.